 - Computer Science Engineering at Jaume-I University, Castellón (2003)

-Since October 2012 I'm working in Willow Garage, Menlo Park, CA.
+Since October 2012 I'm working at Willow Garage, Menlo Park, CA.

 Past research (TRIDENT FP7 Project)